samad-aghaei/wp/README.md

 This repository will contain the core files of the project.

-wordpress 3.8.1

--Project runs in wordpress
+-Project runs in wordpress 3.8.1